adezfouli/savigp/README.md

 **References**

 **[1]** A. Dezfouli, E. V. Bonilla.
-Scalable Inference for Gaussian Process Models with Black-Box Likelihoods
+Scalable Inference for Gaussian Process Models with Black-Box Likelihoods,
-    Processes, Advances in Neural and Information Processing Systems (NIPS), Montreal, December 2015
+    Advances in Neural and Information Processing Systems (NIPS), Montreal, December 2015